 Over the last 10 years, the U.S. unemployment rate has steadily declined.
 One of the side effects of a tightening labor market is an improvement in certain professionals’ ability to negotiate better salaries and benefits for themselves—and holding onto top-performing employees is becoming more of a challenge for many companies.

 Training a new employee is expensive, so higher turnovers can be seriously disadvantageous for hiring companies’ bottom lines.
 Ensuring that employees are happy and that their needs are being met should thus be important consideration for almost every company’s hiring and retention strategy.

-Carolyn Peer is the Founder & CEO of Humaxa, a Sacramento Founder Institute portfolio company that is reducing employee turnover through a neuroscience-based human resources AI assistant.
+Carolyn Peer is the Co-Founder & CEO of Humaxa, a Sacramento Founder Institute portfolio company that is reducing employee turnover through a neuroscience-based human resources AI assistant.

 Humaxa builds sophistaicated AI chatbots for conducting automated human resources work—the chatbots can regularly check-in with employees, allowing executives to build a better understanding of employees’ overall sentiments.
 Humaxa’s AI can also implement action items or interventions, solving individual employee problems quickly and automatically.
 According to CEO Carolyn Peer,

 Other companies that try to solve the employee retention issue conduct surveys.
 Our Smart HR Assistant monitors retention, talks with employees, and takes action to help move the retention needle, reducing the amount of administrative work for HR managers.
 This is our differentiator.